Dan-Matthews-23/Heart-Helpers/README.md

 All of the images used on the Heart Helpers website are from Pexels.com, and the icons are from Font Awesome and Flaticon.
 The authors are noted and are available to view in the #Credits section.

+### Videos

+There is one video in this project that was added as a late addition, which is an embedded YouTube video from the British Heart Foundation regarding Heart Attacks.

 ### Features

 #### Header